Further improvements to stabilizer simulation theory: classical rewriting of CSS-preserving stabilizer circuits, quadratic form expansions of stabilizer operations, and framed hidden variable models: Stabilizer formalism and quadratic form expansions

 One important instance is when the channel is a stabilizer state $\rho$ preparation, in this case the expectation value of $\Pi$ on this state is given by a quadratic sum:

-To compute this sum, one should do the Gaussian elimination on $G'$ and transform to new variables $t''$, in which $G''=0$:
+To compute this sum, one should do the Gaussian elimination on $G'$ and find new transform to new variables $w''$, in which the corresponding parity-check matrix $G''$ is empty and quadratic form data $(a'',M'')$ updates accrodingly:

-Quadratic form $M''$ only has even values on the diagonal and zeroes out of diagonal (because of $1$-cocycle condition), so the sum is in fact over a linear form.
+Quadratic form $M''$ only has even values on the diagonal and zeroes out of diagonal [because of $1$-cocycle condition \cref{eq:postselection_1-cocycle_condition}], so the sum is in fact over a linear form.
 If this linear form is zero then $\Tr(\Pi\rho) = 2^{-k'}$, else $\Tr(\Pi\rho) = 0$.
-It is easy to modify this process to also jointly compute expectation values for all projections in a chosen stabilizer measurement (this corresponds to varying $c$ in the definition of $\Pi$).
+It is easy to modify this process to also jointly compute expectation values for all projections in a chosen stabilizer measurement (this corresponds to varying $a$ in the definition of $\Pi$).

 The operation $\braD{\Pi} = \Tr(\Pi\,\cdot\,)$ can be interpreted as a map giving the probability that $\Pi$ is satisfied in a post-selection process \cite{Aaronson_2005,Kenbaev_2022}.
 More generally, one can work with trace-decreasing Clifford channels using quadratic form expansions.
 Computations with trace-decreasing channels are more sophisticated than working with trace-preserving channels, but they have some advantages, for example in weak simulation (see \cref{subsec:quadratic_form_simulation}).
-We discuss the theory of trace-decreasing Clifford channels and provide a formula for composing their standard quadratic form expansions in \cref{appendix:trace-decreasing_channels}.
+We discuss the theory of trace-decreasing Clifford channels and provide a formula for composing their standard quadratic form expansions in \hyperref[appendix:trace-decreasing_channels]{Appendix~C}.